or-carmeli/or-carmeli/README.md

 ## How I think

-I like breaking systems down when they misbehave,
+I spend a lot of time looking at how systems behave when they don’t work as expected.

-understanding what actually went wrong, and why.
+I’m interested in understanding what actually went wrong,

-In practice, that means focusing less on theory,
-and more on how things behave in production.
+and how to debug it in a clear and structured way.